mwellick/airport-api-service/README.md

 5. **Docker Compose**: For developing the microservices.
 6. **Swagger**: For API documentation.

+### Airport Service Features

+* JWT authentication
+* Admin panel /admin/
+* Managing orders and tickets
+* Creating routes (based on airports)
+* Creating airplanes and airplane types
+* Creating crews
+* Creating flights.
+* Different types of filtering
+* The ability to upload airplanes images to represent a specific kind of airplane

 ### How to run:
 - Copy .env.sample -> .env and fill with all required data